jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

   e.
 Desktop environments have lower memory requirements than window managers
 18)	What is the default desktop environment for Fedora 22?
 (Name and versions)

-19)	What is the name of the button on the upper left hand corner of the GNOME 3 desktop in Fedora 22 that you use to “launch applications?”
+19)	What is the name of the button on the upper left hand corner of the GNOME 3 desktop that you use to “launch applications?”

 20)	What is the name of the default Ubuntu desktop environment?